Estate Administration · Probate Process

 The Probate Timeline: Step by Step

 Opening the estate.
-The process begins when the executor presents the original will to the Register of Wills in the county where the decedent lived.
-In Allegheny County, the Register of Wills is located in the City-County Building in downtown Pittsburgh.
-The Register examines the will, confirms that it meets Pennsylvania’s formal requirements, and issues Letters Testamentary.
+The executor obtains Letters Testamentary by presenting the original will to the Register of Wills in the county where the decedent lived.
+In Allegheny County, this is handled at the City-County Building in downtown Pittsburgh.
+The Register examines the will, confirms formal compliance, and issues Letters Testamentary.
 This step typically takes one to three weeks.
-If the decedent died without a will, the Register appoints an administrator and issues Letters of Administration under Pennsylvania’s intestate succession statute.
+If the decedent died without a will, the Register appoints an administrator under Pennsylvania’s intestate succession statute.

 What Causes Probate to Take Longer